Quick answers to common questions about the MCC PMax script.

 You can delete data from the individual account sheets if needed, but the script will re-populate it on the next run.
 The historical tabs (daily/weekly/trend) accumulate data over time.

 Hourly is required.
-The script uses the current hour to determine which accounts to process based on their 'Run At' time.
-Daily scheduling won't work properly.
+The script uses the current hour to determine which accounts to process based on their 'Run At' time (column C).
+Aim for 10-15 accounts per hour slot.
+If your accounts are large (lots of campaigns or placement data), reduce this to 2-3 accounts per slot to avoid the 30-minute timeout.

 No. The script is specifically designed for hourly execution.
 Running it daily would mean all accounts try to process at once, causing timeouts.